Five ways a professional money blogger prepares for moving house

 3. Opening a LISA

 Since I am not a first time buyer a LISA won’t help me for a home, but my husband Tony is a first time buyer and can benefit from having a LISA.
-Tony recently went along to The Nottingham to open his LISA towards our house purchase.
-You can apply for your online Lifetime ISA here.
+Tony recently went along to The Nottingham to open his LISA to use towards our house purchase.
+You can apply for your online Lifetime ISA here or in one of The Nottingham's 60+ branches.

-As well as the Government’s 25% bonus, The Nottingham give you 1% in interest paid every 5th April - and this is tax free!
-There is a 25% withdrawal charge for ineligible withdrawals which means anything that isn’t a first house purchase, retirement at aged 60, death or diagnosis of a terminal illness with less than 12 months to live.
+As well as the Government’s 25% bonus, The Nottingham give you 1.25%** tax-free/AER variable in interest paid every 5th April - and this is tax free!
+There is a 20-25% withdrawal charge for ineligible withdrawals.
+You can open an account with £10 online or in branch once you are able to.

 4. Checking our credit report